 We will decide the appropriate action to be taken.

-How we deal with complaints and notifications
+How we act on information received, including complaints and notifications

 Below we outline three categories of complaints — competence, conduct, and health concerns — and talk about anonymous complaints.